 Vehicle Registration - Fees for automobile registration for the academic year range from $50.00 for returning part-time students to $200.00 for new full-time students.
 See Parking Regulations and scroll down to Permit Charges for more information.

 Cap, Gown, and Hood Rental - Graduate students electing to participate in commencement and hooding ceremonies must pay the bookstore for cap, gown, and hood rental.
-Information for students to order their cap and gown is sent them during the semester they are graduating once they have filed the Graduate Application for Graduation form with the Graduate School.
+Information for students to order their cap and gown is sent them during the semester they are graduating once they have filed the Graduate Application for Graduation form with Graduate Education.
 There is a $15.00 late fee assessed for orders made after the indicated deadline.